Article curated by Ginny Smith

 Some of water's unusual properties come from the fact that its shape allows it to form hydrogen bonds.
-The oxygen atom has a negative charge, and the two hydrogens are positive, so the oxygen of one molecule can attract the hydrogen of the next, forming a lattice of multiple molecules.
-But while this may explain some of water's weird behaviours, it still doesn't fully explain everything.
+The oxygen atom has a slightly negative charge (or "dipole"), and the two hydrogens are slightly positive, so the oxygen of one molecule can attract the hydrogen of the next, forming a lattice of multiple molecules.
+But while this may explain some of water's weird behaviours, it doesn't explain everything.

-Water freezing to become ice is something we are all familiar with, but there are still elements of the process that are mysterious.
-One example is the Mpemba Effect – the fact that, perhaps counter-intuitively, hot liquids freeze faster than cold ones.
+Water freezing to ice is something we're all familiar with, but there are still elements of the process that are mysterious.
+One example is the Mpemba Effect – the fact that, perhaps counter-intuitively, hot liquids freeze faster than cold ones!

-Explanations have been suggested – evaporation releases heat, and the warmer liquid’s higher rate of evaporation would reduce the mass to be frozen.
-Warmer liquids will also have more active convection currents which could release more heat and cool the liquid faster.
-Finally, the act of heating the water might have changed the impurities and solutes in it, changing the rate of cooling.
-However, none of these things can account for a big enough effect on the rate of cooling to completely explain the Mpemba effect.
+Explanations have been suggested – evaporation releases heat, and the warmer liquid’s higher rate of evaporation would reduce the mass that's freezing.
+Warmer liquids will also have more active convection currents, which could release more heat and cool the liquid faster.
+And the act of heating the water might have changed the impurities and solutes in it, changing the rate of cooling.
+However, none of these things have a big enough effect on the rate of cooling to explain the Mpemba effect.

 More complex explanations have also been hypothesised – many involving supercooling.
 Supercooling happens when something is cooled to past its freezing point but doesn’t freeze because there is nothing for the ice crystals to form around.
-In 1994 experiments showed that water that started out hot supercooled less than the initially colder water, meaning the initially hot water froze first and at a slightly warmer temperature.
-However, this explanation simply raises more questions, like why does the hotter water supercool less?
+In 1994, experiments showed that water that started out hot supercooled less than initially colder water.

 But the Mpemba effect isn't the only mystery surrounding water as it cools.
 A recent observation using modelling software on supercomputers in Princeton University has shown that under certain conditions, water can exist at two densities simultaneously.
 Why or how this can happen isn't understood.
-Researchers are currently trying to replicate these results in real water, but as the conditions needed are extreme (the water must be supercooled) this is proving difficult.
-It is thought that there may be links between this kind of water and that found in cloud formations at high altitude, so understanding the weird and wonderful ways water can behave in extreme conditions could help explain the way our weather systems work.2
+Researchers are currently trying to replicate these results in real water, but as the conditions needed are extreme (the water must be supercooled), it's proving challenging!
+Scientists think there may be links between this kind of water and that found in cloud formations at high altitude, so understanding could help us predict the weather.

 Another unusual property of water is that it is at its most dense at 4 degrees Celsius.
 Unlike most other liquids, water becomes less dense as it freezes, thanks to hydrogen bonding holding apart the molecules in solid ice.
-However why exactly water's maximum density should occur at 4 degrees Celsius rather than any other temperature is not clear.2
+However, why max density is 4 degrees Celsius rather than any other temperature is not clear.

-The critical point of a substance is the point where it can exist in two different forms, for example as a liquid and a gas.
+The critical point of a substance is the point where it can exist in two different forms, for example, as a liquid and a gas (otherwise known as being in equilibrium).
 The critical point of water is incredibly high compared with other molecules of the same structure, for example H2S or H2Se.
-This is likely to be partly due to hydrogen bonding, but exactly how hydrogen bonds increase the critical point so much is not understood.
+This is likely to be partly due to hydrogen bonding, and formation of interconnected networks of water molecules, but is not understood.

 Water in space

 The planet Venus is similar to Earth in many respects.
 Both are of a similar size and age, but Venus is slightly closer to the Sun.
-Given these similarities, It is possible (and even likely) that Venus at one point had abundant liquid water, much like Earth.
-If this was the case, however, where has this water gone?
+Given these similarities, it is possible (and even likely) that Venus at one point had abundant liquid water, much like Earth.
+If this was the case, where has the water gone?

-The difficulty in answering this question lies in detecting present rates of water loss and trying to establish past activity from these.
-While Hydrogen and Oxygen have been measured escaping from the side of the planet facing away from the sun in a two to one ratio (the same as that found in water) so far only Hydrogen has been detected being stripped from the day side of the atmosphere (the side facing the sun).
-If the right amount of oxygen is observed escaping the day side it might indicate water loss, however there is no proof that water is the source of these gases, so we can't be sure that water existed on Venus.
+The answer lies in detecting present rates of water loss and trying to establish past activity.
+While hydrogen and oxygen have been measured escaping from the side of the planet facing away from the sun in a two to one ratio (the same as that found in water), so far only hydrogen has been detected being stripped from the day side of the atmosphere (the side facing the sun).
+So far, there is no proof that water is the source of these gases, and we can't be sure that water existed on Venus.

-Some of the most promising places for finding water in space are not in fact planets but moons.
-The search for water on Earth's moon has been of considerable interest for some time, due at least in part to the importance of a reliable water source for any future colonisation.
-The surface of the moon is too cold for liquid water to exist there, and without a significant atmosphere or magnetic field, any water vapour would be quickly broken down by sunlight.
-This means that any surface water that did exist would likely be in the form of ice.
-Measurements made by a variety of instruments on both lunar orbiters and probes have provided evidence for the existence of this water ice, and hinted that it is most likely to be found in deep craters near the lunar poles, whose interiors are shielded from sunlight virtually year-round.
+Some of the most promising places for finding water in space are not in fact planets, but moons.
+The search for water on Earth's moon has been of considerable interest for some time, in case we need to colonise it in the future.
+However, the surface of the moon is too cold for liquid water, and without a significant atmosphere or magnetic field, water vapour would be quickly broken down by sunlight.
+This means that any surface water would likely be ice.
+Measurements made by a variety of instruments on both lunar orbiters and probes have provided evidence for the existence of this ice, and hinted that it is most likely to be found in deep craters near the lunar poles, whose interiors are shielded from sunlight virtually year-round.

 Ganymede, Jupiters largest moon, has been known to have an ocean hundreds of miles deep since NASA's Galileo mission flew by.
-Now, a study led by Steve Vance of NASA's Jet Propulsion Laboratory in California has provided theoretical evidence that Ganymede may actually be composed of several layers of salty waters and ices - much like a club sandwich.
-Because of the huge pressures thought to exist on Ganymede's ocean floor, scientists had previously believed that the layer next to its rocky core would most likely be ice which was a problem for the idea that primitive life may have formed on Ganymede at some point in it's history.
-If scientists add salt into the equation, however, they find that the water becomes denser and sinks.
-Using computerised simulations and models, scientists have concluded that a likely composition of Ganymede's ocean is water sandwiched between up to 3 ice layers, with a salty liquid H2O layer next to the rocky sea floor.
-Now, researchers are searching for evidence that this computer simulation is true.
+Theoretical evidence suggests it may be composed of several layers of salty waters and ices.
+Using computerised simulations and models, scientists have concluded that a likely composition of is water sandwiched between up to three ice layers, with a salty liquid layer next to the rocky sea floor.
+Researchers are searching for evidence that this computer simulation is true.

 Water on Earth

 Despite covering 70% of our planet, we don't know where the water on Earth came from.
-Scientists originally thought that when the earth was forming, the sun's heat would have been powerful enough to vaporise any ice involved.
-This would mean that Earth must have acquired its water after it formed – perhaps via collisions with asteroids.
-However evidence from meteorites that formed at the same time as the earth suggests that the water present did come from the original dust particles that made up the earth.
-However we don't know how much of the Earth's water was present at this early stage-some of it may still have been brought later through asteroid collisions.
+Scientists originally thought that when the earth was forming, the sun's heat would've vaporised it.
+This means that Earth must have acquired its water after it formed – perhaps via collisions with asteroids.
+However evidence from meteorites formed at the same time as the earth suggests that the water came from dust particles from the original earth.
+This remains unexplained.

-The earth's water cycle is a very complex system, with a change in one variable often affecting many others.
+The Earth's water cycle is a complex system, with a change in one variable often affecting many others.
 Predicting how rising global temperatures will affect the quantity and pattern of rainfall, for example, is extremely challenging, particularly on a local scale.
 Many models suggest that even if global rainfall increases, dry areas may become drier, which is bad news for animals, plants and people in these areas.
-Other areas, however, are likely to become wetter, with floods becoming more common.
+Other areas, however, are likely to get wetter, with floods becoming more common.
 One thing we do know for sure is that rising temperatures will cause changes that will affect us all.
-It is vital that we try and improve our predictions to help avoid what could be devastating local effects of climate change.2
+It's vital we try and improve our predictions to help avoid what could be devastating local effects of climate change.4

-Another result of climate change is likely to be a rise in sea levels as ice melts and the water within the sea itself expands.
-This could cause many problems – the most obvious being that areas which are currently occupied by humans, animals and plants will end up underwater and uninhabitable.
+Rising sea levels could cause many problems – the most obvious being that areas which are currently occupied by humans, animals and plants will end up underwater and uninhabitable.
 There may also be stronger storms that could devastate coastal regions.
-Unfortunately, predicting these effects is challenging – there are many factors that influence sea level, and exactly how these interact isn't known.
-As temperatures rise, weather patterns are likely change, as will the rate of evaporation of the sea, and the amount of water the atmosphere can hold.
-How exactly these factors, and others, will influence sea level remains to be seen.2
+Unfortunately, predicting these effects is challenging – there are many factors that influence sea level.

 Some of the last remaining areas of our earth that are yet to be explored are in the oceans.
-Their sheer size as well as the difficulties encountered with light and pressure as we venture deeper, means it is predicted that for each species of marine life we know about, there are at least 3 we are yet to discover.
-Without knowing what is down there, it is impossible to predict how the changes we are causing to the oceans might affect creatures living there.
+Their sheer size, and challenges with light and pressure as we venture deeper, means it is predicted that for each species of marine life we know about, there are at least three we are yet to discover!
+Without knowing what is down there, it is impossible to predict how the changes we are causing to the oceans might affect creatures living there.2

 One by-product of global warming is the melting of glaciers, which provides more fresh water, boosting the number of living things in the area around the glacier.
 While this may seem like a good thing, research has shown that it also reduces the diversity of the plants and animals nearby, putting cold-loving extremophiles at risk of extinction.

-Unfortunately, humans have had a huge impact on our planet's water systems.
-One example is through pollution, particularly that caused by farming.
+Humans have polluted large amounts of the available water, e.g. through farming.
 Pollution can lead rivers and other water sources to need more extensive treatment before being drinkable, wasting valuable energy and resources.
-While it is clear that this pollution must be reduced, the best methods to do so are not so obvious.
+While it's clear that this pollution must be reduced, the best methods to do so are not so obvious.
 Now, studies are exploring how pollutants move through rivers to better understand how to work with farmers to reduce their contributions to pollution.

 Even in countries with effective water treatment systems, the water from our taps isn't completely pure.
 While the waste water from our toilets and baths is processed before becoming drinking water again, there are substances that can't be removed.
 One class of substance that may be concerning are the medicines that are taken on a regular basis by a large percentage of the population, such as contraceptive pills and antidepressants.
 We know that much of the dose taken passes straight through us, and it isn't removed during processing so it can build up in the water supply.

-This article was written by the Things We Don’t Know editorial team, with contributions from Jon Cheyne, Freya Leask, Ginny Smith, Cait Percy, Johanna Blee, Grace Mason-Jarrett, Kat Day, Rowena Fletcher-Wood, Joshua Fleming, and Holly Godwin.
+This article was written by the Things We Don’t Know editorial team, with contributions from Ed Trollope, Jon Cheyne, Freya Leask, Ginny Smith, Cait Percy, Johanna Blee, Grace Mason-Jarrett, Kat Day, Rowena Fletcher-Wood, Joshua Fleming, Holly Godwin, and Alice Wayne.

 why don’t all references have links?